LukeSmithxyz/based.cooking/src/yorkshire-puddings.md

 ![Yorkshire Puddings](pix/yorkshire-puddings.webp)

-Basically the northern England version of the french pancake ( a means to make use of extra flour when you didn't have enough for bread ).
+Basically the northern England equivalent of the french pancake ( a means to make use of extra flour when you didn't have enough for bread ).
 They go well with Sunday Roasts.
 Puddings may be preserved in freezer for up to a month.

 - ⏲️ Prep time: 5 min